 The first step in construction is always to check the power supply.
 For this I also included the Hypex softstart.
-The result was 38V, so my earlier concern about fluctuating voltage and choosing to factor this in when calculating resistor values was justified.
+The result was 38V, which, bearing in mind that recorded voltage in the absence of a load will be higher.

 The next stage is to mount the amplifier boards onto the heat sinks.
 Shaan provides a drill template, but I had to modify the drill holes slightly due to alignment of the transistors.
 I will be using M3 x 0.5 machine screws, requiring 2.5mm drill holes for the M3 tap.
 I hadn’t used a tap since I was at school over 30 years ago, so there was a feeling of trepidation before I started, but it went smoothly.

 Once the amp is connected to the heat sink, the setting up commences.
 This comprises four stages;